Perfect Particle Transmission through Duality Defects

+To elaborate, we take $H_{\text{L}}$ and $H_{\text{R}}$ to be two transverse-field Ising chains with ferromagnetic $XX$ and $ZZ$ couplings respectively:

-where $X$ and $Z$ are the Pauli matrices and the impurity sits at the site $I$ out of the length $L$ chain.
-The left (right) chain represents a transverse-field Ising model with ferromagnetic $XX$ ($ZZ$) couplings and a transverse field along $Z$ ($X$), joined by a ferromagnetic $XX$ and $ZZ$ link at the interface.
-The ground states of $H_L/H_R$ are respectively symmetric and symmetry-breaking in the $X/Z$ direction when the coupling parameter $g_{L,R}$ is larger than one.
-We set $g_L = 4$ to ensure that the system on the left is a polarized state in the $Z$-direction.
+where $X_j$ and $Z_j$ act with Pauli matrices acting on site $j$ and trivially elsewhere.
+The impurity at site $I$ couples to the left and right chains by ferromagnetic $XX$ and $ZZ$ couplings respectively.
+Henceforth, we set $g_{\text{L}} = 4$ to ensure that the ground state on the left is polarized in the $Z$-direction.